Key-Drop Review

 - Accept the Terms of Service at key-drop.com/en/tos

-- Set your Steam Trade URL (required for withdrawals; find it in Steam's inventory privacy settings)
+- Set your Steam Trade URL (required for withdrawals, find it in Steam's inventory privacy settings)

 No traditional KYC documentation is required at registration based on community reporting, though KYC-style verification can be requested for large withdrawals.
-The absence of upfront KYC is consistent with the operator's unlicensed status, licensed operators in most jurisdictions have to KYC before allowing real-money play.
+The absence of upfront KYC is consistent with the operator's unlicensed status, licensed operators in most jurisdictions have to KYC before allowing cash-wagering play.

 Key-Drop vs. The Field